jjackson19862017/WeddingBookingSystem/README.md

 I have changed the cards into a navi-card collection with tables.

+### 29th - Updated Customer View Cards

+So that now the dates are in the top right card with the status of where things are upto, and how much amount is outstanding.

+I have also changed the accordian card so that there is a way in the future for the money to be added and subtracted.

 ## Removal of items

 ### view_all_customers

 Edit Button

 ### Files

 add_wedding_quick.php